 Photo courtesy of Miranda Barnes

-I published my first comic review, a heartfelt video declaring my love for The Stuff of Legend, four years ago.
-Part of me just wanted an outlet to express my passion for the series in the hopes of encouraging others to share in it.
-Part of me wanted to connect with fans of the comics medium as a whole, to start a discussion and make new friends in a fanbase I was still relatively new to.
+My first comic book review was a heartfelt video declaring my love for The Stuff of Legend.
+Part of me just wanted an outlet to express my passion for the series and encourage others to read it.
+Part of me wanted to connect with fans of the medium as a whole, to start a discussion and make new friends in a community I was still relatively new to.
 Another, even bigger part of me just wanted to show my face online and disprove the myth that women aren’t “into” comics.
+Can you believe I’m still at it four years later?Girls read comics when there are comics for girls to read. – Trina Robbins

 FAQ.
 Have a question that isn’t answered here?
 Contact me!